MayOneUS/mayday-2.0-backend/README.md

 You will be automatically signed in to the New Relic dashboard.

-## Code Review Process
+## Contributing / Code Review Process

-Goal: Ensure at least two parties have reviewed any code commited for "production."
+Key Goal: Ensure at least two parties have reviewed any code commited for "production."

-### Process:
+## Process:
-1. Branch off any new feature development
+1. Fork/Branch off any new feature development
 2. Regularly commit to your branch.
-3. When code is ready to be merged, create merge request from your branch into master.
-Your merge request should be able to be merged by github and all/any tests should be passing.
+3. When done, create merge request into master.
+Your merge request should be conflict freeand all tests should be passing.
 4. Assign another developer to review your merge request.
 5. Merge request is reviewed and made on github.